allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 The last two features are closely related and can be controlled, we can decrease the error level by increasing the available memory limit and vice versa.
-There are many ready-made implementations of the HLL algorithm available, so it's worth reaching for one of them and doing some experiments.
+There are many ready-made implementations of the HLL algorithm available, so it’s worth reaching for one of them and doing some experiments.
 I will use [datasketches](https://datasketches.apache.org/docs/HLL/HLL.html) and compare the memory consumption with the classic approach using the ```HashSet```.
-Moreover, I will add a third variant based on a ```distinct``` method from the Kotlin language, which - like the ```HashSet``` constructor - de-duplicates elements from the list.
+Moreover, I will add a third variant based on a ```distinct``` method from the Kotlin language, which — like the ```HashSet``` constructor — de-duplicates elements from the list.

 Below there is a code snippet of a simple program that determines the cardinal number of a set of numbers using ```HashSet```